ilgrad/pylearn-epac/doc/source/tutorials.rst

 Running in Parallel
 ===================

-In order to take advantage of multi-cores machine, epac can be run in parallel.
-We can first create a epac tree as below
+In order to take advantage of multi-cores machine, EPAC can be run in parallel.
+We can first create a EPAC tree as below

 ::